 Reflect on your accomplishments to validate your success.
 It’s no accident you’ve made it this far—you led the publisher to the most profitable year in company history.
 You’re not a fraud.

 Imposter syndrome can also arise in your team members.
-For example, say a new hire at your publishing company has displayed high promise, but their imposter syndrome makes it difficult for them to open up.
+Say a new hire at your publishing company has displayed high promise, but their imposter syndrome makes it difficult for them to open up.
 Use your leadership skills to defeat imposter syndrome.
 Regularly check in with the employee and reassure them of their abilities.

 Pro Tip: If you experience imposter syndrome, remember your achievements.
 You should also help others with their imposter syndrome.
 Set up biweekly or monthly touchpoints with individual team members to ensure their voices are heard, and they feel like part of the team.
 Use these check-ins to recognize their hard work and provide constructive feedback.